 Once a facility is cleared, DCSA has oversight authority to evaluate the security operations of the organization.
 The DCSA Industrial Security Representative (ISR) is the principal interface with cleared industry under the NISP.
 These individuals, spread across the United States in five geographic regions and 167 field locations, work in a professional partnership with the contractor's facility management staff and facility security officer to ensure the protection of classified information released under contractual obligations or research and development efforts.

-To get started with the FCL process, please see the following checklist for cleared contractors, U.S. Government Contracting Agencies, and U.S. Prime Contractors.
+To get started with the FCL process, please see the following checklist for cleared contractors, U.S. Government Contracting Activites, and U.S. Prime Contractors.
 Reviewing this information will help you avoid many of the common errors that delay FCL packages.

 Incomplete and inaccurate facility sponsorship packages will be rejected, which will cause delays in obtaining a FLC.
 For all FCL-related questions, or status updates on your FCL sponsorship submission, contact the DCSA Knowledge Center at 888-282-7682 and select option #3.

 Checklist for a Facility Clearance